-In recognition of the changing environment in which APESB pronouncements are developed and applied, APESB undertakes a regular program of review in accordance with its constitutional obligations.
-This regular review process monitors the effectiveness of APESB pronouncements.
+In recognition of the changing environment in which APESB pronouncements are developed and applied, APESB undertakes a regular review of APESB pronouncements in accordance with its constitutional obligations.
+This review process monitors the effectiveness of APESB pronouncements.

-8.1 Six month review
+8.1 Regular review